 The afternoon is devoted to a city tour of Nha Trang.
 Visit the famous Cham towers of Po Nagar, a stunning Cham complex and the peaceful Hon Chong promontory.
 Conclude the tour with a trip to the Long Son Pagoda and its enormous white Buddha.
 Located on the outskirts of town, it is the oldest pagoda Nha Trang.
 Overnight at hotel in Nha Trang

 Day 14: Nhatrang -Dalat (B,L)

-Start by road toward Dalat, the city of eternal spring.
-Visit the way Cham towers of Po Long Gia Rai at Phan Rang.
-After crossing the neck of Ngoan Muc, we arrive at Da Lat, the Hauts Plateau Centre at an altitude of 1 500 metres, Da Lat, place flowers, including roses, enjoys a temperate climate, with no less than four seasons per day!
+After breakfast, leave NhaTrang for Dalat - the charmng city in Highland. enjoy the beauty of scenery en route. we arrive at Da Lat, the Hauts Plateau Centre at an altitude of 1 500 metres, Da Lat, place flowers, including roses, enjoys a temperate climate, with no less than four seasons per day!
 The city, located on the plateau Lang Biang, is considered the "Switzerland" of Vietnam.
 Arrive in Da Lat.
 Free time in Da Lat.
 Overnight at hotel in Da Lat.

 Day 15: Dalat (B,L)